rjackson/dentists/README.md

 - [Geonames Web Services](https://www.geonames.org/export/web-services.html) for autocompletion of place names
 - [NHS APIs](https://developer.api.nhs.uk/) for the underlying list of Dental services
 - [Cloudflare](https://cloudflare.com) for the storage of user data to send notifications (using [Cloudflare KV](https://www.cloudflare.com/en-gb/products/workers-kv/))
+- [Sendgrid](https://sendgrid.com) to send email alerts to users who've signed up for them
 - [Fathom](https://usefathom.com) (optional) for privacy-conscious web analytics

 Configure `.env.local` with credentials for these providers. `.env.example` has been provided as a template for expected settings.